Roios/ptb_ecg_classification/README.md

 ## EDA

-The first goal is to explore that data.
+The first goal is to explore the data.
 Our data exploration consists on the following steps:

 - load the data
 - visualize target data